Find out more about what steps you need to take to switch from AOBRD to ELD with this free ebook.

 This two-year period started off with some chaos, with officers not even aware of how to evaluate or enforce compliance.

-Though some confusion still remains, especially regarding who qualifies for exceptions, the FMCSA highlighted during his session at 2018 GATS in Dallas that the “number-one point of confusion on roadside inspections is whether the driver has an AOBRD or ELD,” he said.
+Though some confusion still remains, especially regarding who qualifies for exceptions, Joe DeLorenzo, from Federal Motor Carrier Safety Administration (FMCSA) highlighted during his session at 2018 GATS in Dallas that the “number-one point of confusion on roadside inspections is whether the driver has an AOBRD or ELD.”

 Phase 3: Full Compliance (Deadline 12/16/2019)